Use this article when you apply a filter(s) to a table and get a result you don't expect. At a high level, you need to:

 In an R filter variable

-R filter variables are most commonly used when filtering using interactive controls such as combo boxes, but you can create your own filter logic manually.
-If your R CODE isn't flagging the correct respondents, drag the variable onto the page to create a table showing the Count that you can check as you troubleshoot the code.
+The current filters for Date and Text Box controls, as well as older Combo Box and List Box controls, are created using R filter variables, but you can also create your own filter logic manually.
+If your R Code isn't flagging the correct respondents, drag the variable onto the page to create a table showing the Count that you can check as you troubleshoot the code.
 It's likely your R filter will be set up using conditional formulas and may also include if-else logic.
 See How to Work with Conditional R Formulas for instructions on how to create criteria and logic for your R variable.
 Some quick things to check with troubleshooting filter code:

-- Place your cursor next to a parenthesis () in the R CODE to highlight both the open and close pair in grey to confirm your logic is grouped correctly.
+- Place your cursor next to a parenthesis () in the R Code to highlight both the open and closed pair in grey to confirm your logic is grouped correctly.

 - Hover over variables highlighted in the code to confirm what the data looks like that R is using in the preview.
 For example, R uses the Label of categories from Nominal variables rather than the underlying Value.
-R also takes into account if a category has been renamed in a table.
+R also takes into account if a category has been renamed, combined or removed in a table.

-- If you created controls automatically using one of Displayr's automations, the item list of the options for the control were hardcoded and trimmed of whitespace.
-Thus, if you relabel a category in your variable, you must also amend the Items list field in your control.
+- If you created controls automatically using one of Displayr's automations, the item list of the options for the control would be hardcoded and trimmed of whitespace.
+This means if you relabel a category in your variable or a table of your variable, you must also amend the Item list field in your control.
+Also, if you have leading or trailing spaces in your variable category label, these will need to be removed in order to match exactly with the Item list.

 - If referencing a control, use the arrow in the preview to jump to it and confirm it is indeed the control you should be referencing for your filter.